jrichardsz/jrichardsz.github.io/_posts/2023-01-29-is-there-a-chance-for-a-real-assitant-like-jarvis-for-developers.md

 ![](https://user-images.githubusercontent.com/3322836/215395540-db9c1d5d-0921-4e77-9860-81e52cad3859.png)

-So whe you enter the alias (CD in the example), the shell will execute the register commands
+So when you enter the alias (CD in the example), the shell will execute the register commands

 ## More human shell